deepkaushik/Class1--HW-updated/README.md

 # Prev
-This app showing the previous date of date that user enter into it.
+App displaying the previous date of date enter by user.

 App Showing use of:
 1. Class/Method
 2. Loops